sima17/MedLEDGER/README.md

 ### Problem Statement
-MedLEDGER addresses the critical challenges of fragmented health records, lack of interoperability, security vulnerabilities, and limited patient control in the healthcare system.
-By leveraging blockchain technology, specifically through Solidity for smart contract,Ganache,Truffle,Node.js and React.js.
-MedLEDGER aims to create a secure and decentralized platform that ensures authorized access to sensitive patient data while preserving data integrity and privacy.
+MedLEDGER tackles fragmented health records, interoperability issues, security vulnerabilities, and limited patient control in healthcare.
+Using blockchain technology with Solidity, Ganache, Truffle, Node.js, and React.js, it creates a secure, decentralized platform for authorized access to patient data, ensuring data integrity and privacy.
+MedLEDGER aims to improve data sharing among providers, empower patient control, and enhance care quality.
-This innovative solution seeks to enhance data sharing among healthcare providers, empower patients with control over their information, and ultimately improve the quality of care delivered to patients.

 ### Contact
 For more information, please free to contact LinkedIn  www.linkedin.com/in/sima-rai